generative-music/samples-alex-bainter/README.md

 npm run build
 ```

-Converts the source samples to the output formats with [FFmpeg](https://www.ffmpeg.org/) and creates `dist/index.json`.
+Prerenders necessary samples and converts all samples to the output formats with [FFmpeg](https://www.ffmpeg.org/) and creates `dist/index.json`.
 This may take a while.
 If `dist/index.json` exists prior to running this, only missing samples will be converted.

 ### Serving locally with Docker